Research & Publications

 5. Identification of the substrate of MIF and structure of MIF-ligand complexes

-6. Study of MIF inhibitors in disease models
+6. Study of antagonists receptors in disease models

 7. Co-crystal structures of other protein-inhibitors complexes